 Want to learn more about sitemaps?
 Head over to this article that includes sitemap examples for an in-depth discussion of what they are (and some more details about why you need one for SEO).

 Looking for important metrics about how your site performs in Google Search results?
 You’ll find those here.
 GSC provides a broad overview of performance, and you can drill down into the nitty-gritty details wherever you want.

-Use information like this to improve your site’s search performance and get organic traffic from Google:
+Use the information you find here to improve your site’s search performance and get organic traffic from Google.